 This course examines psychological theories and research related to sport and exercise behavior that could improve or hinder athletic performance.

-KINE 3317: Sports Nutrition
+KINE 3317: Nutrition in Sports and Exercise

 Scientific basis for sports nutrition emphasizing basic nutritional concepts used for fuel and post recovery to enhance human performance.
+(Formerly: "Sports Nutrition")